paritytech/devops-guide/src/monitoring/index.md

 Values with tags:

-    polkadot_block_height{status="best"} 136
+    susbtrate_block_height{status="best"} 136
-    polkadot_block_height{status="finalized"} 133
+    susbtrate_block_height{status="finalized"} 133

-Another useful tool to expose the hosts statistics (e.g. cpu, memory, bandwidth usage) is using the prometheus [node exporter](https://github.com/prometheus/node_exporter).
-It is highly recommended you at least monitor the polkadot/substrate process along with the node exporter process.
+As the metrics provided by this endpoints don't include hosts metrics (e.g. cpu, memory, bandwidth usage), it is recommended to complement it with the [prometheus node exporter](https://github.com/prometheus/node_exporter) which needs to be installed on the same host.

 ## Telemetry

-The telemetry server is used for real time information from nodes, showing information about their name, location, current best & finalized blocks etc…This gives you a useful dashboard to view the state of nodes.
+The telemetry server is used for real time information from nodes, showing information about their name, location, current best & finalized blocks etc… This gives you a useful dashboard to view the state of nodes.

 The project is in the [substrate-telemetry](https://github.com/paritytech/substrate-telemetry) github repo, a [helm chart](https://github.com/paritytech/helm-charts/tree/main/charts/substrate-telemetry) is also available to allow easy kubernetes deployments.